akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 1. To launch your export profile, in the breadcrumb, click on the name of your export profile, then click on `Export`. ![Breadcrumb](../img/TailoredExport_Breadcrumb.png)

 ::: warning
-Limitations have been set for each Tailored Export profile:
+Limitations have been set for each Tailored Import profile:
-* Column headers must be unique.
-* You can add up to 1,000 columns.
+* Files must contain a maximum of 500 columns.
 * You can add up to 4 sources in a single column.
 * You can add up to 10 text separators within a concatenation operation.
 * Text fields are limited to 255 characters.